 90th Annual Singing on the Mountain – June 22, 2014

-The “Singing” is a day-long gathering held out-of-doors in a meadow at the base of Grandfather Mountain.
-Music begins at 8:30 a.m. and continues throughout the day, with a break at mid-day for the sermon.
-Many families bring lawn chairs and picnics and make a day of seeing old friends and enjoying performances by top Southern Gospel groups.
+The “Singing” is a day-long gathering held outdoors in MacRae Meadows at the base of Grandfather Mountain.
+Music begins at 8:30 a.m. and continues throughout the day, with a break around 1 p.m. for the sermon.
+Many families bring lawn chairs and picnics and make a day of seeing old friends and enjoying performances by top Southern gospel groups.

-Admission to the “Singing on the Mountain” is free, and camping (without hookups) is available on the grounds on a first come basis.
+Admission to the “Singing on the Mountain” is free, and camping (without hookups) is available on the grounds on a first come, first served basis.
 The “Singing” grounds are located on US Highway 221, two miles north of Linville and one mile from the Blue Ridge Parkway.

 90 Years of Memories

 June 2014 marks the 90th year that the faithful will climb the ridge to the “Singing on the Mountain” to participate in the oldest ongoing old time gospel convention left in the Southern Appalachians.

 Founded in 1924 by Joe Hartley, Sr. as a Sunday school picnic and dinner on the grounds, the Grandfather “Singing” is always held on the fourth Sunday in June (June 22, 2014).
 The history of the “Singing” is the history of country gospel music, and even today the spontaneous happening continues almost unchanged in 89 years.
 Admission is free with the motto remaining the same for 90 years: “Whosoever will may come.”

 Old timers can remember the time when Little Betty Johnson of the Johnson Family Singers led the crowd in a stirring sing-a-long that could be heard over a mile away on Grandfather Mountain’s Mile High Swinging Bridge.